kmarkus/rFSM/doc/README.txt

         function is defined this event is raised immediately after execution of the =entry= function).

-     2. long running =doo= with voluntary preemption: While possible, it is not recommended to define a =doo= function that runs for a longer time because this would prevent incoming events to trigger transitions.
-Therefore, the =rfsm.yield()= call can be inserted at appropriate points into a long running =doo= to explicitely return control to the rfsm engine, that then can check for new events and execute transitions.
+     2. Long running =doo= with voluntary preemption: while possible, it is not recommended to define a =doo= function that runs for a longer time, because this would prevent incoming events to trigger transitions.
+Therefore, the =rfsm.yield()= call can be inserted at appropriate points into a long running =doo= to explicitely return control to the rfsm engine, that then checks for new events and potentially executes transitions.

     (Note: rfsm.yield is currently only an alias to =coroutine.yield=)